RUNAWAY playlist cover

 How should I pace myself running to this playlist?

-Why is THE BOBBY LEES on here three times?
+Why does THE BOBBY LEES get three tracks in a row?